Age

 Finalist

 I am a disabled but passionate and driven young professional dedicated to making a difference in the field of mental health.
 Graduating with an Associates degree in Chemical Dependency Counseling in June 2023, I am on a mission to expand my knowledge and expertise.
-With a late diagnosis of ASD/ADHD, I understand the challenges individuals face and am determined to advocate for proper diagnosis and support, especially within indigenous communities.
-My ultimate goal is to pursue a BSW and later a Masters in Psychology, with a focus on understanding and supporting those with ASD/ADHD.
+With a late diagnosis of Autism Spectrum Disorder and Attention Deficit Hyper-activity Disorder, I understand the challenges individuals face and am determined to advocate for proper diagnosis and support, especially within indigenous communities.
+My ultimate goal is to obtain my Bachelor's in Social Work and later pursue a Master's in Social Work, with a focus on understanding and supporting those with Autism and ADHD.
 Through education and advocacy, I aim to pave the way for a brighter future for individuals with neurodevelopmental disorders.
+I currently work as an addiction counselor, and volunteer as the BSW Student Representative for the Montana chapter of the National Association of Social Workers.

 Education